Grandkids keeps the heart young

 Tips for planning a multigenerational trip

 Multigenerational trips can be a wonderful way to spend time with your loved ones.
 But knowing where to start can be stressful.
-A trip that caters to your whole family can be challenging to find, and it can be difficult to juggle the schedules and budgets of everyone on the trip.
+A trip that caters to your whole family can be hard to find, and juggling everyone's schedules and budgets can be difficult.
 However, with careful planning and preparation, you can create a successful trip that your whole family can enjoy.

 Start the planning process early